Revealed: the Trump-linked ‘Super PAC’ working behind the scenes to drive Europe’s voters to the far Right

 Meanwhile, Arsuaga told our undercover reporter that Patrick Slim, son of the Mexican oligarch Carlos Slim, gave his group €40,000.
 “For him [this] is just a very small amount,” Arsuaga noted – although it is close to the maximum individual donation to a political party permitted under Spanish law (and quadruple election campaign limits).

 It was not clear whether this donation was for CitizenGo or HazteOir, neither of which are political parties.
 At the time of publication, Patrick Slim had not replied to openDemocracy’s request for comment.

-Another CitizenGo board member is Brian Brown, a prominent US anti-LGBT activist who leads the World Congress of Families (WCF) network that recently met in Italy, with deputy prime minister Matteo Salvini from the far-right Lega party among its speakers.
+Another CitizenGo board member is Brian Brown, a prominent anti-LGBT activist in the US who leads the World Congress of Families (WCF) network.
+The WCF recently met in Italy, with deputy prime minister Matteo Salvini from the far-Right Lega party among its speakers.

 Arsuaga told our reporter that he met Brown at a WCF meeting in Madrid in 2012 and that CitizenGo gets advice “every couple of months or so” from a “senior expert” in fundraising and technology who is “paid by Brian Brown”.

 This expert is Darian Rafie, Brown’s partner at an American organisation called ActRight, which describes itself online as a “clearinghouse for conservative action”.

 Previously, CitizenGo has presented itself in the logo on its website as a “member of the ActRight family”. openDemocracy understands that ActRight paid for a CitizenGo staff member in 2013, a claim that Rafie did not deny in emailed comments.